-Once she was done prepping, Miss C used a beige coat of paint as her base since she intended to use a metallic paint for the topcoat that can sometimes be translucent.
-I have her using a foam brush because metallic paints are known to showcase all of your brush strokes, and she’s after a nice even finish.
+Once she finishes prepping, Miss C uses a beige coat of paint.
+This is because she intends to use a metallic paint for the topcoat that can sometimes be translucent.
+Also, she is using a foam brush because metallic paints tend to showcase all of your brush strokes.

 After the base coat has dried for a couple of hours, she used one of my favorite metallic paints by Modern Masters called Champagne.
 I’ve used it and my other favorites metallics on several pieces before like my vanities and tables.

 Two coats give it a nice rich look, but Miss C wanted to add a modern flair to this piece.
 She decided to “dip” the legs in white and add some funky fun to the front.

 After her final touches, I must say I love this piece with the modern chic look.

 It’s fun and has so much more character to it than before, don’t you think?